AnnaWallin/AnnaWallin.github.io/pages/Sparkling-Water-Conjoint.md

 Conjoint analysis is a helpful tool to indirectly analyze consumer preferences.
 Essentially, which product attributes hold the most weight to consumers?

 ### Project scope
-For this project, our team examined sparkling water preferences.
+For this project, our team (Anna Wallin, Rissa Broudy, Daniel Golden, and Mandy Hong) examined sparkling water preferences.
 The attributes we examined were: flavor, packaging, sweetness, and price.
 We sent out a survey and analyzed responses.

 **Attribute levels are as follows:**<br>
 Flavors: Mango, lemon, cherry<br>